brdweb/bills-bills-bills/docs/ENHANCED_FEATURES.md

 ## 🎯 Implementation Summary

-This update adds comprehensive support for customizable payment periods and automated database migrations to the Bills, Bills, Bills expense tracker.
+This update adds comprehensive support for customizable payment periods and automated database migrations to the BillManager expense tracker.

 ## ✨ New Payment Period Options